RHughes98/MeV-precip-bands/README.md

 \* _The preceding [paper](https://github.com/RHughes98/MeV-precip-bands/blob/main/Blumetal2015_SAMPEXprecipHSSs.pdf) uses the subscript
                  to denote the time window of the 10th percentile baseline rather than the percentile taken for the baseline._

-### Machine Learning
+## Machine Learning

 Various machine learning techniques were explored to identify and/or predict precipitation bands.
 The most successful in Ryan's time here was a bidirectional Long Short Term Memory (LSTM) neural network with 100 hidden units.
-Variations of this model (by number of epochs) can be found in the `models` directory.
+Variations of this model (by number of epochs) can be found in the `models` subdirectory.

+## Suggested Use

+## Future Work

+This project is far from complete, and whoever takes it up next has their work more or less cut out for them.
+Here are some things Ryan didn't get around to during his tenure at LASP:
+* Automate the process of reading SAMPEX data and organizing it into `.mat` files for neural network training and testing
+* Use `.fig` files in `PB-plots` subdirectory to compare various trials between models (plot new model's identified PB's over existing figure)
+* Feature reduction to create a more concise model
+* Run neural network models on a more powerful CPU than Ryan's personal laptop, using significantly more data